A major project, described as Stockport’s single most important strategic highway connection, has been completed by GRAHAM.

 “Our work has been praised for meeting the key objectives of achieving best value, minimising disruption and efficient delivery.”

-GRAHAM was appointed through the Highways England CDF Lot 2 Framework.
+We were appointed through the Highways England CDF Lot 2 Framework.

 The project didn’t come without its challenges, with innovation required to support the exposed rock face beneath the viaduct foundations, whilst also restricting movements to negligible levels during the construction phase.
 Pre-stressed rock anchors were utilised with a near vertical hard shotcrete facing.
 The retaining structure was then covered in mass concrete, to protect against vehicle impact and corrosion.